janreges/siteone-crawler/README.md

 If necessary, you can also use your own endpoint `--upload-to` for saving the HTML report.

-Your own endpoint need to accept a POST request, where `htmlBody` is the gzipped HTML body of the report, `retention` is the retention value, and `password` is an optional password to encrypt access to the HTML.
+**How to implement own endpoint**: Your own endpoint need to accept a POST request, where in `htmlBody` is the gzipped HTML body of the report, `retention` is the retention value, and `password` is an optional password to encrypt access to the HTML.
+The response must be JSON with `url` key with the URL where the report is available.

 #### Offline exporter options